alex23lemm/Syria-Refugee-Response-Shiny-App/index.md

 ### What are the current issues?

 * Joe Cheng's `leaflet` package lacks documenation and was very hard to use the first time
-* The current data retrieval process does not include exception handling: Currently, the app relies on the fact that the United Nations severs are up 24/7
+* The data retrieval process does not include exception handling yet: Currently, the app relies on the fact that the United Nations severs are up 24/7